 Our buildings connect people with God and one another.

 Fostering Christian Community

 The sanctuary is clearly important, but just as important is creating places for fellowship, for community, for small groups and for people to connect with others – breaking bread together.
 To that end, our current narthex is slated to become “The Commons” – a place with soft seating, an enlarged café and a children’s play area – where people will gather before and after worship and during the week to experience Christian community.

 Growing Deeper in Faith

 We are transforming the mezzanine area of our current sanctuary into a two-story classroom facility for adult Sunday School, week-day Bible study, small groups and more, all aimed at helping people to become deeply committed Christians.
-The main floor of the current sanctuary will be converted into our Fellowship Hall for church meals and large groups, and to be used for worship on Sundays for Vibe and other future worship services at various hours.
+The main floor of the former sanctuary will be converted into our Fellowship Hall for church meals and large groups, and to be used for worship on Sundays for Vibe and other future worship services at various hours.

 Invite & Inspire

 Through worship our new sanctuary we will connect with God and experience the message of redemption and hope through Jesus Christ.
 Our journey of knowing, loving and serving God doesn’t end there.
 We continue to grow in our faith through classes, groups, service and fellowship.
 The renovation of the former sanctuary will make this possible.